-A heatwave might be something many of us celebrate in the summer holidays, but knowing how to keep a baby cool in hot weather is vital – whether you're at home or going abroad.
+Knowing how to keep your baby cool at night is vital – whether you're at home or going abroad.

 Your baby will love a paddling pool, but ensure the water's not too cold.
 Ideally it should only be slightly cooler than their bath.
 And don't forget the swim nappy if other children will be using it – or if you want to reuse the pool again later.
 Use our guide to the best paddling pools to find one you can order now for the weekend.